-The pain of recruiting and sustaining an in-house development team with limited funds is something SMEs and start-ups should try to avoid.
+The pain of recruiting and sustaining an in-house development team with limited funds is something SMEs and startups should try to avoid.
 That is why the location becomes crucial as company owners search for software development solutions for a cheaper price.
-However, SMEs and start-ups should take note that the price to hire a good team varies among countries.
+However, SMEs and startups should take note that the price to hire a good team varies among countries.
 For example, a team in Asia could charge 25 to 40 dollars per working hour, while that of CEE fluctuates between 25 and 70 dollars.
-And so, outsourcing to a partner in Asia can be more reasonable as long as SME and start-up owners conduct a detailed research about the potential vendor.
+And so, outsourcing to a partner in Asia can be more reasonable as long as SME and startup owners conduct detailed research about the potential vendor.

 - Employ a few hundred or more developers, very resourceful in testing and project development.